2025 Beijing CBD Forum Annual Conference Kicks Off

 Beijing CBD, home to landmarks like China World Mall, SKP, and Xiushui Street, is evolving into a trillion-yuan international commercial hub.
 During the forum, attendees and visitors can enjoy discounts across CBD's retail spaces.

-From June 13–15 (Friday–Sunday) , a CBD Pop-Up Walkway will open at China World Summit Wing from 11 AM to 9 PM, featuring specialty products like Canadian ice wine, Thai cuisine, and Belgian skincare, alongside camping zones and stamp-collecting activities.
+From June 13-15 (Friday-Sunday) , a CBD Pop-Up Walkway opened at China World Summit Wing from 11 AM to 9 PM, featuring specialty products like Canadian ice wine, Thai cuisine, and Belgian skincare, alongside camping zones and stamp-collecting activities.

 Chaoyang District will distribute ¥3.5 million in consumption vouchers for retail, supermarkets, F&B, and cultural-sports sectors.